Welcome to the Debt Free Millennials Resources page!

 Hands down, the best book on investing I have ever read.
 Bogle keeps the language simple and the book is only 216 pages.

 If you ever wanted to be a better conversationalist, you better read this book.
-I learned so much about communication, and how many people suck at it!
+I learned so much about communication.
+This is a must read for everyone!

 Chase is the only credit card company that I use for personal and business expenses.
 If you’re new to credit cards, check out the Chase Freedom card.
 There are quarterly cash back incentives, plus you can build up points to use for travel.
 If you typically put more than $200 per month on a credit card, this option might be good for you.